nonconsensual/hosting/README.md

 Then run the find commands as per examples but change them to your own names and onions like my examples.

 HERE ARE THE ONES TO RUN ONCE YOU EDIT THEM!
+Run the first one at this point and then after you have update tor and rebooted you need to find the onion address and update that.
+Part 1
 find ./ -type f -readable -writable -exec sed -i "s/hosting.anonsite.org/CHANGE-THIS-TO-YOUR-OWN-ADDRESS/g" {} \;

-find ./ -type f -readable -writable -exec sed -i "s/hostingmrnkolxhi.onion/CHANGE-THIS-TO-YOUR-OWN-ONION/g" {} \;
+Part 2 do not run this yet wait till after reboot find ./ -type f -readable -writable -exec sed -i "s/hostingmrnkolxhi.onion/CHANGE-THIS-TO-YOUR-OWN-ONION/g" {} \;

 To get your own new onion address v3 you will need to download and compile cathugger available here: